John William Boone: Legacy

 Boone's 1891 custom-made Chickering piano has been completely refurbished and was gifted to the Boone County Historical Society's Museum.
 The 9 ft., oak grand piano is curated by the historical society and is on display to the public during the museum's open hours.
 The piano is also brought to life several times each year as the featured attraction of a concert series held in the gallery where the piano resides.

-There is also a park in Warrensburg, MO called "Blind Boone Park," which was made in the 1950s.
+There is a park in Warrensburg, MO called "Blind Boone Park," which was made in the 1950s.

 The John William Boone Heritage Foundation was founded to preserve the history of Blind Boone and to elaborate the important role Missouri played in the development of Ragtime and early Jazz music.